11 Chrome features you'll wish you'd known all along

 Zoom out to normal view

-Frequently, my MacBook's ($1,519.00 at Amazon.com) touchpad misreads a swipe or gesture and wildly zooms in on the page I'm reading.
+Frequently, my MacBook's ($1,899.00 at Apple) touchpad misreads a swipe or gesture and wildly zooms in on the page I'm reading.
 So I memorized the Command-0 (zero, that is) keyboard shortcut, which returns Chrome to the regular zoom level.
 (That's Ctrl-0 for you Windows users.)

 Select multiple tabs